agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `getSelector()`

-`getSelector()` returns the Selector at a specific `selectorKey`.
+Returns the Selector at the given `selectorKey`.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.getSelector('mySelector');
 ```
-If a Selector can't be found, it returns `undefined`.
+If it can't find the searched Group, it returns `undefined`.

 :::info

 The `getSelector()` method is perfect for accessing a Selector in our business logic.
-But it's not that good to get a Selector, which should be subscribed to a UI-Component, for instance, with the `useAgiele()` hook.
+However, it has some disadvantages when we use it to subscribe a Selector to a UI-Component using, for instance, the `useAgiel()` hook.
 The reason is that it returns `undefined` whenever the Selector doesn't exist.
+Thus, AgileTs can't keep reference to the Selector and isn't able to rerender the subscribed UI-Component, whenever the Selector is created.
-In this case, we should use [`getSelectorWithReference()`](#getselectorwithreference) instead because it returns a reference to the not existing Selector.
+To solve this problem the Collection provides a function called [`getSelectorWithReference()`](#getselectorwithreference) which returns a reference to the not existing Selector instead of `undefined`.
-Such reference allows AgileTs to rerender the UI-Component, whenever the missing Selector gets created.
+This allows AgileTs to hold reference to the not existing Selector.

 :::